English (ENGL)

 3.0 hours lecture

 This course is a survey of British literature from the Anglo-Saxon period up to the end of the Eighteenth Century.
 Students will examine the literature as a reflection of multiple and diverse experiences.
 The course may include discussions on historical, social, philosophical, religious, aesthetic, and cultural aspects of British Literature.
 It may include perspectives from various schools of critical theory.
 Reading selections may consist of poetry, short stories, plays, novels, and nonfiction prose, such as essays, autobiographies, and speeches.
-(C-ID ENGL 160) (CSU/UC) (AA/AS-C, CSU-C2, IGETC-3B)
+(C-ID ENGL 160) (CSU/UC) (AA/AS-3, Cal-GETC-3B)

 ENGL-222